Ear wax FAQs

 Q. How quickly can I be seen?
 I've heard it can sometimes take weeks to get an appointment.

-A. Some of the big high street companies often have lengthy waiting lists.
-In our day centres, you may have to wait a few days, depending on the schedule.
-At our main clinic in East Kilbride, we guarantee an appointment within a week of enquiry, but more often than not, you'll be seen within a couple of days.
-Same-day appointments are very often available, so it's always worth asking.
+A. Some of the big high street companies can have lengthy waiting lists.
+At our Glasgow and East Kilbride clinics, we guarantee an appointment within a week of enquiry, but more often than not, you'll be seen within a couple of days.
+Same-day appointments are very often available, so it's always worth trying.

 Q. My friend went to an alternative therapist to have her ear wax removed using a ‘Hopi candle’.
 Would you recommend this?

-A. Unfortunately there’s precious little clinical information on the effectiveness of Hopi candles for removing ear wax.
-Anecdotal evidence seems to indicate that they are essentially harmless - although it's noteworthy that the FDA in the United States has effectively banned their use on the basis of safety concerns.
-The Hopi tribe has also gone to some lengths to disassociate itself from the practice.
-There certainly seems to be a question mark over how successful the treatment is.
-The candle consists of a cloth tube which has been impregnated with beeswax or paraffin wax.
-The tapered end of this is inserted into the ear canal and the other end is lit, the theory being that the flame melts the ear wax and creates negative pressure in the canal which draws the wax out into the candle, appearing as a brown deposit after the procedure.
-However, it has been claimed that this deposit is actually part of the candle itself, since limited experiments seem to show that it appears regardless of whether the candle is burned while inserted in an ear or not.
+The 'candle' used is actually a cloth tube which has been impregnated with beeswax or paraffin wax.
+The tapered end of this is inserted into the ear canal and the other end is lit, the theory being that the flame melts the ear wax and creates negative pressure in the canal which draws the wax out into the tube, which then appears as a brown deposit after the procedure.
+However, some experiments seem to show that this deposit is actually part of the candle itself, since it can appear regardless of whether the candle is burned while inserted in an ear or not.
 It’s also unlikely that any practitioner of this treatment would be able to offer video otoscopy to prove that the ear wax has actually been removed.

 Make an appointment